cherrycoder9/cherrycoder9/README.md

 [![wakatime](https://wakatime.com/badge/user/358d3109-87a7-4551-8031-898ba083ec52.svg)](https://wakatime.com/@358d3109-87a7-4551-8031-898ba083ec52)

 ---
-I don't check emails frequently, so for personal inquiries, please leave a message in the [GitHub Issues](https://github.com/cherrycoder9/cherrycoder9/issues).
-If you need to have a private conversation, you can leave your email or contact information in the Issue, or reach out to me on Telegram.
+I don't check emails frequently, so for personal inquiries, please leave a message in the [GitHub Discussions](https://github.com/cherrycoder9/cherrycoder9/discussions).
+If you need to have a private conversation, you can leave your email or contact information in the Discussion, or reach out to me on Telegram.

 - **Telegram**: [https://t.me/monadpattern](https://t.me/monadpattern)
 - **Email**: [cherrycoder9@gmail.com](mailto:cherrycoder9@gmail.com)